BettercareHealth/bettercare/nc/nc-6.md

 ## Case study 1

-A 1900 g, healthy preterm infant is born by normal vertex delivery after a 34 week gestation.
+A 1900 g, healthy preterm infant is born by normal vertex delivery after a 34&nbsp;week gestation.

 ### 1. What method should be used to feed this infant?